metiago/metiago.github.io/_posts/2015-12-21-data-store-reference.md

 “Values” are stored as blobs and don’t need predefined schema.
 They can take nearly any form: numbers, strings, counters, JSON, XML, HTML, PHP, binaries, images, short videos, lists, and even another key-value pair encapsulated in an object.
 Some DBMSs allow for the data type to be specified, but it isn’t mandatory.

-[ The essentials from InfoWorld: Why Redis beats Memcached for caching •How to use Redis for real-time stream processing • Manage access control using Redis Bitfields. • How to work with Redis Cache in .Net. | Go deep into analytics and big data with the InfoWorld Big Data and Analytics Report newsletter. ]

 Strengths